 - 150 g (1¼ cups) chestnut mushrooms sliced

 - 1 x 250g packet ready cooked Merchant Gourmet Beluga Lentils

 - 2 cloves of garlic peeled and crushed

 - 50 g (¼ cup) soft goats cheese or smoked tofu

 - 1 packet of bistro style salad with grated beetroot and baby ruby chard or a salad of your choice, this one is pretty!

-Crumble over the goat’s cheese and drizzle with chilli oil
+- Crumble over the goat’s cheese or tofu and drizzle with chilli oil

 You can jazz this fresh fig salad up a bit by roasting fresh sage leaves along with the pumpkin, throwing in a teaspoonful of dried chilli flakes or by mixing a spoonful of maple syrup in with the chilli oil before drizzling.
 You could use crown prince pumpkin in place of the munchkins and feta in place of the goats cheese – or leave it out completely and use smoked tofu to make it vegan (I am totally addicted to smoked tofu at the moment, it’s popping up in everything!